probablytom/albert/patterns.md

   Albert being a penguin is a good way to introduce quirkiness into the story, and that levity right from the off is a great way to introduce the Albert character, and makes him memorable the next time the story is told.

 I've told Albert stories to friends when describing this project, and whenever it's brought up again, they always seem to comment on Albert stories being "the ones about the penguin from Surrey".
 This default seems to work well.
+It also keeps consistency, at least a little!

 ---
 ##Characters